6 tips on how B2B inside sales people can have more effective cold calls by slowing down.

 Bill: Hi Pat, this is Bill Smith with Techno-Widgets (pause).

 Me: Hi Bill.

-Bill: Pat, we haven’t talked before, but I was hoping you may be able to provide me some direction at ConnectLeader (short pause).
+Bill: Pat, we haven’t talked before, but I was hoping you may be able to point me in the right direction. (short pause).
 Do you have a moment (or 30 seconds, etc.)?

 Me: Sure Bill.
 What can I do for you?

 Bill: Techno-Widgets provides a solution that our customers use to improve server performance. (short pause) I wanted to see if you can point me in the right direction at ConnectLeader... (pause)…..

 No need to go through the rest of this pretend call, but I assure you it ended well for Bill.
 I introduced him to our director of IT and he closed a large deal with us 3 months later.

 The two main differences between these two cold calls are that Bill slowed things down and didn’t immediately go into a sales pitch on the second call.
 By slowing down his pace, he didn’t sound like “just another salesperson.”
 He also left me anticipating his next word, which forced me to engage with him.
 Once I made this commitment to engage with him, he was no longer someone whom I could just blow off without feeling any guilt.
 He was a person to me now.
 (No one likes to hang up on a real person.)
 By keeping his pace slow and even, Bill was also tacitly inviting me to interrupt him and bail out at any moment.
 With this sense of security, I felt like it was safe to continue with the sales call.
 The end result is that, although I was not the right person for Bill to talk with, I was more than happy to refer him to our director of IT, with confidence that Bill would not annoy him either.

 There are always going to be people who won’t talk with you on cold calls.
 However, I have found that following the short list of rules below has improved my results dramatically: